National Women's Soccer League: 2017–2019: Lifetime and go90, ESPN

-On February 2, 2017, the NWSL announced a three-year agreement with A&E Networks, in which the Lifetime network broadcast 22 regular-season matches as the NWSL Game of the Week at 4 p.m.
+On February 2, 2017, the NWSL announced three-year agreements with A&E Networks and Verizon Communications' streaming platform go90.
+A&E's women's cable network Lifetime broadcast 22 regular-season matches as the NWSL Game of the Week at 4 p.m.
 ET on Saturday afternoons, as well as three post-season matches.
 This marked the first time that the NWSL had a weekly broadcast window throughout the entire season.
 As part of the deal, A&E Networks purchased a 25 percent equity stake in the NWSL and were granted two seats on the league's board.
 The company also formed a joint venture with the league known as NWSL Media to oversee the league's marketing and broadcast rights, and Lifetime became a league-wide kit sponsor for all players.
 This deal marked the first time Lifetime had broadcast sports since the WNBA in the late 1990s and early 2000s.
 Lifetime also streamed the game of the week in the United States via its website, and internationally in the NWSL website and iOS app.
-The remaining games were initially streamed exclusively by go90 in the United States under a digital rights deal with Verizon Communications, and through the NWSL website internationally.
+The remaining games were initially streamed in the United States exclusively by go90, and through the NWSL website internationally.

-The quality of the streams through go90 faced criticism, with sportswriters, users, and players and team staff criticizing the service for its inconsistent quality and arguing that the NWSL's growth could be harmed by go90's relative lack of reach and prominence when compared to YouTube.
+The quality of the streams on go90 faced criticism, with sportswriters, users, and players and team staff criticizing the service for its inconsistent quality and arguing that the NWSL's growth could be harmed by go90's relative lack of reach and prominence when compared to YouTube.
 The Equalizer noted that the app was prone to crashing, did not have the same wide device support as YouTube, and that the telecasts themselves suffered from their own technical problems (such as poor camera angles and glitches with graphics), but that the streams were good when they worked.
 On May 19, 2017, the league announced that they would additionally stream games on the NWSL website and app in the U.S. until the technical issues with go90 were rectified.